Mikeprog2022/Web-Development-and-Design/JS Algortihms and Data Structures/documentation.md

 - string.substring() =  extracts characters, between two indices (positions), from a string, and returns the substring.
 	-- substring(start, end) method extracts characters from start to end (exclusive), doesnt change original string, if start is greater than end, arguments are swapped.
 - string.slice(start, end) = extracts a part of a string.
 Returns the extracted part in a new string.
 Does not change the original string.
 A negative number selects from the end of the string.
+- string.startsWith(searchValue, start) = returns true if a string starts with a specified string.
+Case sensitive
+- string.concat() = joins two or more strings.
+Does not change the existing strings.
+Returns a new string.

 - functions return undefined by default
 - function x(parameter=defaultValue){}